WilliamWangDev/acit2420-assignment-2/README.md

 - `install_script`: Installs packages specified in a package file.
 &nbsp;
 - `symlinks_script`: Creates symbolic links for configuration files.
+&nbsp;
+- `utils/verify_root`: Source utility script to check if the user is running as root.

 ### Installation Steps
 1. **Run the Main Setup Script**